kaust-vislab/introduction-to-data-science-workshop/README.md

 KVL has organized a series of Introduction to Data Science workshops to build capacity in the core data science tools and enable future data science applications at KAUST.

-* Introduction to Python for Data Science: February 2, 2020 and March 30, 2020
+* Introduction to Python for Data Science: TBD
-* Introduction to Conda for (Data) Scientists: February 5, 2020 and April 1, 2020
+* Introduction to Conda for (Data) Scientists: TBD
-* Introduction to Shell for (Data) Scientists: February 17, 2020
+* Introduction to Shell for (Data) Scientists: TBD
-* Introduction to Version Control using Git for (Data) Scientists: March 1, 2020
+* Introduction to Version Control using Git for (Data) Scientists: TBD
-* Introduction to SQL for Data Science: March 9, 2020
+* Introduction to SQL for Data Science: TBD
-* Introduction to Docker for (Data) Scientists: April 2020
+* Introduction to Docker for (Data) Scientists: TBD

 The core workshop material largely follows a curriculum developed by Software and Data Carpentry, two global nonprofit organizations that teach foundational coding and data science skills to